alexgo-io/stacks-node-mainnet/README.md

 ## How to spin up a stacks-node from cold backup

+This is easiest and recommended way.
+The only caveat is the fixed password for postgres user.
+As long as you keep the firewall rejecting connections to postgres server, this won't be an issue; otherwise you'll have to change the password after restoring from backup and update the password configuration in `docker-compose.yml` accordingly.

 The scripts are tested on debian 11.
 Clone this repo and follow the steps.

 1. Run ./setup.sh and reboot the server